rabbitmq/rabbitmq-website/src/pages/commercial-support.md

 # VMware Provides Commercial Support for RabbitMQ

-VMware provides <a href="https://tanzu.vmware.com/rabbitmq/oss">support for open source RabbitMQ</a>, available for a subscription fee.
+VMware provides <a href="https://tanzu.vmware.com/rabbitmq/oss">support for RabbitMQ</a> for a subscription fee.

 ## Other Technical Support and/or Cloud Hosting of Open Source RabbitMQ